stooged/PS5-Server32/README.md

 it is for the <a href=https://github.com/Cryptogenic/PS5-IPV6-Kernel-Exploit>PS5 3.xx / 4.xx Kernel Exploit</a>.

-using this fork of the exploit <a href=https://github.com/idlesauce/PS5-Exploit-Host>PS5 3.xx / 4.xx Kernel Exploit</a> by idlesauce.
+using this fork of the exploit <a href=https://github.com/idlesauce/PS5-Exploit-Host>PS5 3.xx / 4.xx Kernel Exploit</a> by idlesauce and <a href=https://github.com/LightningMods/etaHEN>etaHEN</a> by LightningMods.

 <br>